Rakeshkumarsahugithub/tiptap-vettam/README.md

-# Tiptap Pagination Editor
+# Tiptap Editor

 A modern rich text editor with advanced pagination features built using Tiptap, React 19, TypeScript, and Tailwind CSS.
-This editor provides a WYSIWYG (What You See Is What You Get) interface with page-based editing capabilities similar to traditional word processors.
+This editor provides a WYSIWYG (What You See Is What You Get) interface with page-based editing capabilities similar to traditional word processors. **[🚀 View Live Demo](https://tiptap-vettam.vercel.app)**

 ## Features